Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-I've only been in the Midwest a couple of years, but I know from books and movies and folklore that prairies are here, or they were here, and now they're not.
+I started the planning for this episode with what I thought was a pretty basic question.
+What is up with prairies?
+I've only been in the Midwest a couple of years, but I know from books and movies and folklore that prairies are here, or they were here and now they're not.

 Speaker

-So two years into my life in Minnesota, and I'm still not sure if I've even seen a prairie.
-And on road trips with my born and raised Midwestern friends, I would regularly point out the window and ask, is that a prairie?
+So two years into my life in Minnesota, and I'm still not sure if I've even seen one.
+On road trips with born and raised Midwestern friends, I regularly would point out the window and ask, is that a prairie?

 Speaker